Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Experimental Results and Discussion

 \textbf{(D) Divergence of DPO-generated Spotlights from the gold standard Summary:} As outlined in Section~\ref{sec:spotGenPr}, our spotlight generation process consists of two steps.
 First, we fine-tune the base model (FT), and then we apply the DPO method to the fine-tuned model to align the output closer to a spotlight and further from a summary.
 While DPO produces superior spotlights (Table~\ref{tab:rouge_gpt}), a question remains: does the spotlight diverge from the summary characteristics, as per the DPO objective?
-To answer this, we compare model-generated spotlights with gold-standard summaries (GPT-4 generated) for three approaches: vanilla (L3-8b-VA), fine-tuning (L3-8b-FT Spot), and DPO (DPO (L3-8b) Spot), as presented in Table~\ref{tab:rouge_gpt_summ_gold} for entire datasets.
+To answer this, we compare model-generated spotlights with gold-standard summaries (GPT-4 generated) for three approaches: vanilla (L3-8b-VA), fine-tuning (L3-8b-FT Spot), and DPO (DPO (L3-8b) Spot), as presented in Table~\ref{tab:rouge_gpt_summ_gold} for the entire datasets.
 Our findings indicate that the spotlights generated using SFT are closer to the reference summaries than those produced by DPO, confirming the deviation.
+Table ~\ref{tab:rouge_gpt_summ_gold} examines whether spotlight-trained models drift toward summary characteristics.
+The results indicate that spotlights produced by SFT are closer to gold summaries, whereas DPO outputs diverge more strongly, aligning with the intended spotlight objective.
+At the same time, when models are trained explicitly on summaries, they achieve higher traditional metrics but lose the engagement qualities of spotlights.
+This confirms that while spotlights and summaries overlap, optimizing for one does not automatically guarantee the qualities of the other.
 Nonetheless, both the fine-tuned and DPO outputs outperform the vanilla model, which prompts us to investigate whether the spotlight generation process inadvertently produces quality summaries.

 To explore this further, we fine-tuned Llama3-8b with reference summaries (L3-8b-FT Sum) to generate concise responses.
 This approach consistently achieves significantly higher scores across traditional metrics (R1, R2, BeF1) as well as improved GPT-4 Critique and UniEval evaluations (Table~\ref{tab:rouge_gpt_summ_gold}).
 These results suggest that, although there is some overlap between spotlights and summaries, the optimization for spotlights introduces only a partial summary flavor, while remaining distinct from a true summary.